 Yes.
 One last thing.
 We know this summer will be different.
 We are working hard to make sure different is better.
 Our mission, and our work every day, is to make each day as joyous as possible and to create myriad opportunities for growth, ensuring that our Jewish future is secured by resilient, confident and happy Sabra alumni.

 - The behavior of our families in the 14 days prior to arrival at camp is the most important part of having a successful summer.

 We ask families to limit their activities to low-risk ones in the 14 days before camp.
-We will send out specific guidelines in the late spring, but you can look at the CDC guidelines to get a good idea.
+Please refer to the CDC guidelines for recommendations.
 Staying at home and not mixing with anyone from another household is the best way to be safe and assure that camp happens for everyone.